-A layer of complexity is missing from the prevailing standard stellar evolution model.
+A layer of complexity is missing from prevailing standard stellar evolutionary models.
 The linchpin to this refinement is the population of peculiar stellar sources, particularly those found in stellar clusters.
 Peculiar stars include those with odd pulsational signatures, unusual chemical abundances, and unexpected rotation rates.

-Below I describe some of the ways I detect and model such sources.
+Below I describe some of the ways I detect and investigate such sources.